irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_swif_hackathon.md

 ### C-language server/client application:
 * T4.1 - DONE - work on server (i.e., the encoding/sending side): requires to design a trivial packet format (transmission of the FEC OTI can be static on the opposite), set up the UDP connection, design a simple rate control scheme (to avoid saturating the receiver), and use the generic API to create repair symbols.
-* T4.2: (VR) work on client (i.e., the decoding/receiving side): set up the UDP connection, use the generic API to manage source/repair symbols, to recover from erased source symbols.
+* T4.2: - ALMOST DONE - work on client (i.e., the decoding/receiving side): set up the UDP connection, use the generic API to manage source/repair symbols, to recover from erased source symbols.
 Test the whole transmission/reception chain.

 This work should enable to provide feedback to the Generic API I-D.

 ### Python wrapper:
-* T5.1: - ON PROGRESS - (MJM, CA)
+* T5.1: - ON PROGRESS - (CA)

 ### Python test and simulation applications:
-* T6.1: (MJM, CA)
+* T6.1: (CA)

 ## I-D/API updates and open problems